 This fast and delicious creamy nduja pasta sauce is not only quick but seriously amazing.
 It is made with a flavour bomb secret weapon nduja, which is a spreadable sausage paste from Italy.
-With cream, parmesan and lemon juice it becomes a silky sauce that I hope will become a go to.
+With cream, parmesan cheese and lemon juice it becomes a silky sauce that I hope will become a go-to.

 What is nduja?

-Nduja is a spreadable sausage paste from Italy.
+Nduja is a spreadable pork sausage paste from the Southern Italian region of Calabria.
 It is red in colour and either comes in a jar or vacuum packed in a bag.
 The flavour is hard to describe, you have to trust me on this one.
 It is super savoury and has a kick of chilli but not overly spicy if used sparingly.

 I love to use it in pasta sauces as it adds such a unique and delicious flavour note.
 It really is an amazing secret weapon to have in your fridge.
 Pop a spoonful into a tomato sauce, throw some into some stir fried or roasted veges, the possibilities are endless!

-I have an addictive nduja mac and cheese style recipe that you should also try!
-Most specialty supermarkets should have nduja, just google it in your area.
+Most specialty grocery stores should have nduja, just google it in your area.
 If you really can't find it you could blend some chorizo.
 I always think if I can find something here in New Zealand you must be able to find it anywhere!

 - If you are new to nduja and not sure about the flavour and spice (it has a little kick of chilli) then just add half then you can always stir in more at the end.